MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/quickstart-schedule-work-order-view-on-mobile-application.md

 ![Screenshot of Schedule a work order and view it on the mobile application image40](media/Quickstart--1-Schedule-a-work-order-and-view-it-on-the-mobile-application-image40.png)

-##  10. View the Work Order on the mobile application
+##  10. View the work order on the mobile application

 In the **Booking** tab you will now see the Booking (Work Order) scheduled to the field technician.